Sieniawka, Zgorzelec County

 In the village there are two historic churches: the Immaculate Conception church and the Saint John the Baptist church.
 Also a hospital for the mentally ill is located in Sieniawka.

-During World War II, in 1944–1945, the Germans operated the FAL Zittau subcamp of the Gross-Rosen concentration camp in the village, whose prisoners were Jews, initially only women, and from February 1945 also men.
+During World War II, in 1944–1945, the German administration operated the FAL Zittau subcamp of the Gross-Rosen concentration camp in the village, whose prisoners were Jews, initially only women, and from February 1945 also men.